Domains Supported: Medschl Platforms Supported: Any

 FAQ: How can I connect to a computer on the Clinical School network?

-Once you have logged in to Mints@Home and are on Step 4 above you can select the Remote Desktop Connection application to connect to a computer on the School's network (Some setup is required on the computer if you have never used this feature before).
+Once you have logged in to Citrix Anywhere, and are on Step 4 above, you can select the Remote Desktop Connection application to connect to a computer on the School's network (Some set up is required on the computer if you have never used this feature before).